paysonism/1337-Chat/README.md

 To test it out click [here](https://paysonism.github.io/1337-Chat/).
 Make an account and try searching for "Payson" and messaging me!

+See if our public server is online -> [Status Page](https://stats.uptimerobot.com/nOnoUR6JJA)

 Screenshot Previews:

 ![Login Page](https://i.ibb.co/zZJ0wwS/image.png)